Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 #### Using `prefetchContent`

 Sends a prefetch request to your configured Target server with the `TargetPrefetch` list and specified `TargetParameters`.
-The callback is invoked when the prefetch is complete, which returns a null if prefetch completed successfully or error message for the prefetch request.
+The callback is invoked when the prefetch is complete and, if successful, returns a null value.
+If the prefetch is not successful, an error message is returned.

 #### Syntax